Masnan-306/Concurrent-Radix-Trie/docs/index.md

 2. **Week of April 8**: Parallel Implementation of Distributed Trie with Locks
 - Implement the basic structure of the distributed Patricia trie with a focus on parallel operations using lock-based synchronization.
 Utilize OpenMPI for managing communication between distributed nodes.
-- Develop parallel test cases to evaluate the functionality and preliminary performance of the distributed trie.
+- Develop test cases to evaluate the functionality and preliminary performance of the distributed trie.
 - Begin benchmarking to understand scalability and identify optimization points.

 3. **Week of April 15**: Development of Lock-Free Trie for Parallel Environments